Skip to content

 The Reference Sphere.

-• Purpose: The Agent can read your books/docs (RAG), but it is physically barred from modifying them.
+• Purpose: The Agent can read the Magus's books/docs (RAG), but it is physically barred from modifying them.
+The Library is a read-only Outland mount, not a separate trusted domain.